dullage/ESP-LED-MQTT/README.md

 * Advanced control using JSON MQTT commands.
 * Tweak animation variables without needing to alter code.
 * Utilizes a non-blocking reconnect function allowing animations to continue if MQTT or WiFi connection is lost.
-* Automatic Recovery - All varables are published as a retained message to a recovery topic.
+* Automatic Recovery - All variables are published as a retained message to a recovery topic.
 If the ESP is restarted this message is used to return to the previous state.
 * Retained Statuses - The state is published as a retained message allowing your hub (e.g. Home Assistant) to grab the current state if it is restarted.

+## Change Log
+21/11/2018
+* Removed brightness control WIP.
+* Limited calls to pixels.show() as some were causing a WTD reset.
+* Updated MQTT topic variable names in line with Home Assistant.

 ## Dependencies
 The following libraries are required and so must be present when compiling.